 During the application process, one should select Visual Arts as a discipline if one intends to create artwork in any media.
 On the other hand, one should select Visual Arts Scholarship if one intends to study existing artwork.
 The same applies for Literature versus Literature Scholarship.
 For any project that involves the production of new creative writing, (whether fiction, non-fiction, poetry, etc.), one should select Literature; for projects that concern themselves with the study of existing works of Literature, then one should choose Literature Scholarship, even if the end result of the project is a piece of writing on the subject.
 Applicants intending to do works of translation usually apply in Literature.

 Applicants working on translation projects are eligible to apply and should choose either the Literature or the Literature Scholarship disciplines, depending upon the nature of the work to be translated: literary work is eligible for Literature and scholarly work is eligible for Literature Scholarship.
 If you have any doubts regarding which discipline seems most appropriate for your project, please contact our office at [email protected].

 Our online system allows referees to upload their letters directly to the website of the Foundation through a unique link that we send them via email.
 Applicants should carefully read the instructions on page 3 of the online application, and make sure that they enter the correct contact information for each referee before submitting the information.
 Once they have done so, the system will automatically send an email with detailed instructions to each submitted referee.
-Applicants are responsible for following-up with their referees to ensure timely submission.
+Applicants are responsible for following up with their referees to ensure timely submission.
 Both referees and applicants will receive an email confirming the Foundation’s receipt of a reference letter.

-Yes, you may use the same reference letters, as long as they were written within three years prior to the date of re-application.
+Yes, you may use the same reference letters, as long as they were written within five years prior to the date of re-application.
 For more information, please refer to the instructions provided in the application form.
 To inquire about the status of your reference letters, please contact the offices of the Bogliasco Foundation.

 The Bogliasco Foundation does not impose any restrictions on project content.
 All applications are treated equally.
 A project having to do with Italian literature, for example, does not have priority over a project in American literature.

 We are unfortunately unable to provide individual feedback to applicants.
-However, applicants should know that every submission round has a different selection committee, and that previous submissions have no effect on any current applications.
+However, applicants should know that every submission round has a different selection committee and that previous submissions have no effect on any current applications.